 Looking even further ahead, we’ve considered moving Heap SQL to a near real-time streaming architecture, where we consume our event data directly from Kafka.
 This would allow us to bypass our query cluster completely while decreasing the latency between data registering in the Heap dashboard and showing up in our customers’ Redshift clusters.

-- The other option would be to provide customers with a
+*The other option would be to provide customers with an

 new_user_ids.
 Customers could then materialize the user merges on read by joining the

 identify table.
 This is harder to manually query, and a lot harder to use via BI tools like Looker, Tableau, and Mode.